mjo22/cryojax/README.md

 Under the hood, this calls `model.log_probability()`.
 Note that the user may need to do preprocessing of `observed`, such as applying the relevant `Filter`s and `Mask`s.

 Additional components can be plugged into the `ImagePipeline` model's `PipelineState`.
 For example, `Ice` and electron beam `Exposure` models are supported.
 For example, `GaussianIce` models the ice as gaussian noise, and `UniformExposure` multiplies the image by a scale factor.
-Imaging models from different stages of the pipeline are also implemented. `ScatteringImage` computes images solely with the scattering model, while `OpticsImage` uses a scattering and optics model. `DetectorImage` turns this into a detector readout, while `GaussianImage` adds the ability to evaluate a gaussian likelihood.

 For these more advanced examples, see the tutorials section of the repository.
 In general, `cryojax` is designed to be very extensible and new models can easily be implemented.